-The level of involvement the student has in the scan must be recorded as per the key below the table:
+The level of involvement the student has in the scan is important for the logbook:

-- Observed (O) If the student performed less than 50% of an examination, this must be recorded under the 'O' column (observed).
-These scans will NOT contribute to the accumulated logbook hours. - Full Supervision (FS) This would be selected where the student was responsible for somewhere between 50 and 99% of the examination, with the supervisor with the student and the patient for the whole time. - Minimal Supervision (MS) The student performs the entire examination without assistance, with the supervisor happy that the student can work relatively independently.
+- Observed If the student performed less than 50% of an examination, this cannot be recorded in the logbook.
+These scans will NOT contribute to the accumulated logbook scan numbers. - Full Supervision This would be selected where the student was responsible for somewhere between 50 and 99% of the examination, with the supervisor with the student and the patient for the whole time. - Partial Supervision The student performs the entire examination without assistance, with the supervisor happy that the student can work relatively independently.